Laser Scar Removal

 How Laser Scar Removal Works

-Due to the fact that every scar is essentially an anomaly, making each scar different in composition and structure, all of our scar removal treatments are customized specifically for each patient.
+Due to the fact that every scar is essentially an anomaly, making each scar different in composition and structure, all of our laser treatments to remove scars are customized specifically for each patient.

 A typical scar removal treatment regimen consists of 5 to 7 laser treatment sessions combined with a combination of non-laser modalities such as Collagen Induction Therapy (CIT), Physiological Regulating Medicine (PRM), and Hyperbaric Oxygen Therapy (HBOT).